 - Olive oil – or preferred neutral-tasting cooking oil

 - Boneless pork roast – cut into 1 1/2 inch cubes (pork butt or loin)

 - Onion – peeled and chopped

 - Garlic Cloves– minced

 - Spices – ground cumin, dried oregano, bay leaves

 - Apple cider vinegar – to tenderize the meat and mellow out the spicy chiles

 - Beef base – or bouillon

 First, set a large 6-8 quart saucepot (or dutch oven) over high heat.
-Add the water and bring to a boil.
+Add the water and bring it to a boil.
 Tear the stems off the red chile pods and remove the seeds, and then rip the chiles into large pieces.
 Pro Tip: Use rubber gloves whenever handling hot chiles.